Hamilton, South Lanarkshire: History

 Other historic buildings in the area include Hamilton Old Parish Church, a Georgian era building completed in 1734 and the only church to have been built by William Adam.
 The graveyard of the old parish church contains some Covenanter remains.
 Hamilton Townhouse, which now houses a library and concert hall, underwent a sympathetic modernization in 2002 and opened to the public in summer 2004.
 The ruins of Cadzow Castle also lie in Chatelherault Country Park, 2 mi from the town centre.

 Hamilton Palace was the largest non-royal residence in the Western world, located in the north-east of the town.
 A former seat of the Dukes of Hamilton, it was built in 1695, subsequently much enlarged, and demolished in 1921 due to ground subsidence.
 It is widely acknowledged as having been one of the grandest houses in Scotland, was visited and admired by Queen Victoria, and was written about by Daniel Defoe.

 Hamilton Barracks was formerly the Depot of the Cameronians (Scottish Rifles) and the home of the 1st Battalion of the Regiment.
 The Regimental Museum is part of the Low Parks Museum.

 The Low Parks Museum is housed in what was a 16th-century inn and a staging post for journeys between Glasgow and Edinburgh.
 Recently refurbished, it is the oldest building in Hamilton and is to the north of the Palace Grounds.

-Renowned explorer and missionary Dr. David Livingstone's house still stands at 17 Burnbank Road and has a plaque about him.
+Renowned explorer and missionary David Livingstone's house still stands at 17 Burnbank Road and has a plaque about him.

 Governance

 Hamilton is located within the Scottish council area of South Lanarkshire.
 Its local government services are provided by the unitary authority the South Lanarkshire Council, which is headquartered in Hamilton.
 Hamilton itself is divided between three wards, totalling 11 seats: Hamilton North and East, Hamilton West and Earnock and Hamilton South.

 Hamilton is represented in the House of Commons by two Members of Parliament (MPs).
-The following MPs were elected from Hamilton in 2019:
+The following MPs were elected from Hamilton: